 We stumbled across this cool little archery spot at the base of Wawel Hill as we were walking back towards Kanoniczwa Street.
 It only costs a few zloty to play and it’s a nice break from museums and cathedrals for kids (and kids at heart).

 The Pinball Museum is another great place to just have some fun.
 This “museum” contains a collection of old and new pinball machines that you can play.
-You purchase an all-day ticket and can come and go as you like.
+The ticket you purchase includes unlimited games.
+If you purchase an all-day ticket then you can come and go as you like.
+See the official website for hours and prices.
+If your prefer to purchase an all-day ticket in advance then click here.

 This neighborhood was once the heart of the Jewish community in Krakow.
 During World War II, Jews were forcibly moved out of Kazimierz to the ghetto.
 This neighborhood remained abandoned and neglected for many years after the war.
 In 1993, Steven Spielberg filmed the movie Schindler’s List here, and since then, people have come flooding back to the area, bringing with them shops, restaurants, and bars.